FDA takes more time to decide on e-cigarettes

 Leading e-cigarette company Juul Labs stopped selling several flavored products in the United States in 2019.
 Only tobacco and menthol flavors have remained for sale.

-The long-term safety of vaping products is not yet known, Ohio State's Brinkman wrote in her email.
+The long-term safety of vaping products is not yet known, said Marielle Brinkman, a senior research scientist at The Ohio State University Comprehensive Cancer Center.

-"At the Center for Tobacco Research, we have measured short-term effects in lung and heart health; we have measured harmful and potentially harmful constituents in the vapor that user's inhale from these products," Brinkman wrote.
+"At the Center for Tobacco Research, we have measured short-term effects in lung and heart health; we have measured harmful and potentially harmful constituents in the vapor that user's inhale from these products," Brinkman told CNN.

 "It is already established that there is no safe way for people under the age of 25 years to use nicotine," she wrote.
 "However, if you are a smoker, and you have failed at using FDA-approved cessation such as nicotine gum, lozenge, patch, etc., transitioning from combustible tobacco product use (meaning cigarettes, cigars, cigarillos, hookah) to ONLY using e-cigarettes may be result in an unknown reduction of harm."